edwardfang/vj4/OJ_setup.md

 This can be easily done by following the tutorial here:
 [https://github.com/vijos/jd4#usage](https://github.com/vijos/jd)

-## Importance
+## Important Notes

-As a production system maintainer, you should always make sure you have backup.
+- As a production system maintainer, you should always make sure you have backup.
 So we recommend you to backup the database to some online storage service provider such as Onedrive.

-Also, the server **should not** have too much computation or network load to ensure the stability of judging service.
+- Also, the server **should not** have too much computation or network load to ensure the stability of judging service.
+- You can use [Uptimebot](https://uptimerobot.com/) to monitor the website status from the public Internet.